ssolan5/SpooferFingerprint/README.md

-# Script Detected on Mastercard ---
+# Script Detected on Mastercard

-Unique way to detect if you are using a proxy by tricking your browser, used by MasterCard Appears to purposely try to load a non-existent fake url to an image via a random port over Ajax with the ability to determine if the browser is a proxy or real IP based on measuring the ping time for loading this fake image.var url = document.location.protocol+”//”+ ip + “:” + getRandomPort() + ‘/NonExistentImage’ + getRandomPort() + ‘.gif’;
+Unique way to detect if you are using a proxy by tricking your browser, used by MasterCard Appears to purposely try to load a non-existent fake url to an image via a random port over Ajax with the ability to determine if the browser is a proxy or real IP based on measuring the ping time for loading this fake image.

+` var url = document.location.protocol+”//”+ ip + “:” + getRandomPort() + ‘/NonExistentImage’ + getRandomPort() + ‘.gif’;
 ProxyCollector.doAjaxViaImage(returnFunction, url);
 request = new window.XDomainRequest();
 _timer = new Timer();
 request.open(“GET”, url, true);
 request.send();
 ProxyCollector.doAjaxViaImage(returnFunction, url);
-ProxyCollector.doAjax(ProxyCollector.externalIP, ProxyCollector.setExternalPingTime);
+ProxyCollector.doAjax(ProxyCollector.externalIP, ProxyCollector.setExternalPingTime); `

-# Some Helpful Links and Notes ---
+# Some Helpful Links and Notes

 1. https://stackoverflow.com/questions/24963729/find-javascript-that-is-changing-dom-element